Virginia’s Latest Unemployment Insurance Weekly Initial Claims at 2,274; Continued Claims at 20,592

-RICHMOND— Virginia Works announced today that 1,689 unemployment insurance weekly initial claims were filed during the week ending November 29, 2025, which is 35.7 percent lower than last week’s 2,627 claims and 31.5 percent higher than the comparable week of last year (1,284).
-Nearly 84 percent of claimants self-reported an employer which correlates to an associated industry.
-Based on this reporting, the top five industries (60 percent) were Manufacturing (185); Professional, Scientific, and Technical Services (166); Administrative and Support and Waste Management (158); Accommodation and Food Services (129); and Health Care and Social Assistance (99).
+RICHMOND— Virginia Works’ Economic Information and Analytics Division, which serves as the Commonwealth’s official source for labor market and workforce data, reported that that 2,274 unemployment insurance weekly initial claims were filed during the week ending March 21, 2026.
+The claims were filed with the Virginia Employment Commission, which administers the Commonwealth’s Unemployment Insurance program.
+This is 14.6 percent lower than last week’s 2,662 claims and 15.2 percent lower than the comparable week of last year (2,683).
+Nearly 78 percent of claimants self-reported an employer which correlates to an associated industry.
+Based on this reporting, the top five industries (58 percent) were Professional, Scientific, and Technical Services (276); Administrative and Support and Waste Management (196); Health Care and Social Assistance (188); Retail Trade (167); and Manufacturing (153).

 Significant Layoffs and Announcements are available at the following websites: